-Applicants will be notified of the decision by email as soon as it has been made, most likely in May 2021.
+Applicants will be notified of the decision by email as soon as it has been made, most likely at the beginning of May 2023.
 If your email address changes after the closing date for applications, please notify the Metsätalo Student Services.

 The decision to grant the right to study depends not only on the resources of each degree programme, but also on the number of applicants for specific studies.